bentoml/BentoML/docs/source/quickstart.rst

 Containerize REST API server with Docker
 ++++++++++++++++++++++++++++++++++++++++

-The BentoService SavedBundle is structured to work as a docker build context, that can be directed used to build a docker image for API server.
-Simply use it as the docker build context directory:
+The BentoService SavedBundle directory is structured to work as a docker build context, that can be used to build a API server docker container image:

 .. code-block:: bash